tjtanjin/react-chatbotify/docs/DeveloperGuide.md

 While end-users may perceive the entire chatbot as one entire component, it is actually made up of **many smaller components**.
 A quick glance at the *components* folder will give you an idea of how many parts are actually being put together.

 Without boring you with the details, the more obvious components would be the *ChatBotHeader*, *ChatBotBody* and *ChatBotFooter*.
-However, you may notice that even something seemingly minor such as the *EmojiPicker* is also its own component.
+However, you may notice that even something seemingly minor such as the *EmojiButton* is also its own component.
 Depending on **how complex the functionality** for a part is, it may be created as a standalone component.
 On the other hand, simpler features such as the minimize/close chat button is not designed as a standalone component.

 ### Context